 Running Near Bishop

 Whether it’s from spectacular scenery or high mountain altitude, running in—and around—Bishop offers a breath-taking experience!
 You’ll also marvel at your options.
 Within a short drive in any direction you’ll find a huge variety of terrain from arid high desert surroundings to forested trails high alpine meadows and granite wonderlands.
+Check out this blog article for more general information and ideas of areas that will want to consider when you hit the trails.

 With up to 10,000 feet of relief on either side of Bishop and the Owens Valley, climate and terrain is as varied as it gets.
 In the winter months, snow covers the mountains, sometimes all the way down to 5,000 feet or lower.
 These cooler temps are great for runs on the Valley floor.
 The Fall and Spring shoulder seasons offer access to some trails at elevation, but timing is a little unpredictable based on weather.
 Summer months on the Valley floor are hot—runners usually start early for their runs down low.
 But the good news is that the mountains are accessible and a high country run is spectacular, offering fresh breezes, sparkling streams, and stunning views.